Should You Take Your Kids To Your Honeymoon?

 You are also able to go skiing and go to the beach, the same day.
 In Ski-Dubai, you can go skiing indoors.

-I know someone who lives there, and I have visited a place before where I got some insights from a local before going, this just makes a great holiday, when you already know what to expect.
+I know someone who lives in Cyprus, and I have visited a place before where I got some insights from a local before going, this just makes a great holiday, when you already know what to expect.

-Cypress is great weather, almost all year round, it is a place with some history, it is much closer to where we live, which means less travel time, it is also a quite cheap place to visit, which means you will get more value for the same budget.
+The weather in Cyprus is great almost all year round, it is a place with some history, it is much closer to where we live, which means less travel time, it is also a quite cheap place to visit, which means you will get more value for the same budget.

 Should you take your toddler on honeymoon with you?